Issue 99, 2025

 Abstract

-An effective method for the regioselective synthesis of allylic/ propargylic alcohols from conjugated dienes/ enynes with CuCl/HBpin system under air is described herein.
-This reaction features mild conditions, excellent regioselectivity and broad substrate scope, as various aryl, hetero-aryl and alkyl group substituted allylic alcohols were successfully got in moderate to good yields.
-A plausible mechanism was proposed, that the reaction was started with hydride transformation to the conjugated dienes/ enynes in Markovnikov's rule.
-Then O2 in the air inserted into C-[Cu] bond, after hydrogenated by HBpin the desired alcohol was obtained.
+An effective method for the regioselective synthesis of allylic/propargylic alcohols from conjugated dienes/enynes with the CuCl/HBpin system under air is described herein.
+This reaction features mild conditions, excellent regioselectivity and broad substrate scope, as various aryl, hetero-aryl and alkyl group-substituted allylic alcohols were successfully obtained in moderate to good yields.
+A plausible mechanism was proposed, in which the reaction was initiated with hydride transformation to the conjugated dienes/enynes following Markovnikov's rule.
+Then, the atmospheric O2 inserted into the C–[Cu] bond, and subsequent hydrogenation by HBpin afforded the desired alcohol.

 Supplementary files